sourcebox/midiutil/README.md

 ## Requirements

-- Python 2.7
+- Python 2.7 or Python 3.3 (other versions may work but were not tested)
 - [python-rtmidi](http://pypi.python.org/pypi/python-rtmidi/)

-midiutil was developed and tested under OS X.
+midiutil was developed and tested on Mac OS X.

 ## Quick Start